Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/hero-runs.md

 the code and cases well-prepared, as the time slot is fixed and cannot be moved.

-The deadline for the application is the Wednesday 11 days before the last Sunday every month, and acceptance notifications will be sent out on the Monday of the week of the runs.
+The deadline for the application is the Wednesday 11 days before the last Sunday every month, and acceptance notifications will be sent out on the Monday of the run week.
 Resource usage for any runs during this window will be billed as usual, so make sure you have enough resources to complete any runs planned.
 The applications are submitted via the [LUMI helpdesk](https://lumi-supercomputer.eu/user-support/need-help/) through the general contact form, as the "large-scale runs" category.